puppetlabs/puppet-docs/source/pe/3.7/console_navigating_live_mgmt.markdown

 ### Disabling/Enabling Live Management

+Live Management is deprecated in PE 3.8.0 and will be replaced by improved resource management functionality in future releases.
+For this reason, Live Management is not enabled by default as in previous versions of PE.

+However, if you install PE with [an answer file][install_automated], and set `q_disable_live_management` to "n", Live Management will be enabled.
+(Note that the default to `q_disable_live_management` is "y".)
+Enabling Live Management via the web-based installer is not available.

+Upgrades to 3.8 will not affect the status of Live Management in the pre-upgraded version unless `q_disable_live_management=y` is explicitly set in an answer file during the upgrade.

-In some cases, after you install PE, you may find that your workflow requires live management to be disabled.
-You can disable/enable live management at any time by editing the `disable_live_management` setting in `/etc/puppetlabs/puppet-dashboard/settings.yml` on the Puppet master.
+You can enable/disable Live Management at any time during normal operations by editing the `disable_live_management` setting in `/etc/puppetlabs/puppet-dashboard/settings.yml` on the Puppet master (for mono installs) or on the PE console (for split installs).
 Note that after making your change, you must run `sudo /etc/init.d/pe-httpd restart` to complete the process.

-By default, `disable_live_managment` is set to `false`, but you can also configure your [answer file installations][install_automated] or [upgrades][install_upgrading] to disable/enable live management as needed during installation or upgrade.

 [install_automated]: ./install_automated.html
-[install_upgrading]: ./install_upgrading.html#enabling_disabling-live-management-during-an-upgrade

 The Node List
 -----